Military Science and Leadership (MSL)

 MSL 203 ROTC Basic Camp (6) Four-week summer course conducted at Ft.
 Knox, Kentucky.
 Substitutes for ROTC basic course (101, 102, 201, and 202) and fulfills course requirement for admission to ROTC advanced courses.
 Credit will be given for 203 or basic courses, but not both.
 Pre: consent.

-MSL 301 Leading Small Organizations I (4) (2.5 Lec, 1.5-hr Lab) Challenges cadets to study, practice, and evaluate adaptive leadership skills with demands of the ROTC Leader Development Assessment Course (LDAC).
+MSL 301 Leading Small Organizations I (4) (2 Lec, 2-hr Lab) Challenges cadets to study, practice, and evaluate adaptive leadership skills with demands of the ROTC Advanced Camp.
 Challenging scenarios related to small unit tactical operations will develop self-awareness and critical thinking skills.
 Cadets will receive systematic, specific feedback on their leadership abilities, and analyze/evaluate their leadership values, attributes, skills and actions.
+A-F only.
 Pre: 101, 102, 201, 202; or consent.

-MSL 302 Leading Small Organizations II (4) (2.5 Lec, 1.5-hr Lab) Intense situational leadership challenges to build cadet awareness and skills in leading small units.
+MSL 302 Leading Small Organizations II (4) (2 Lec, 2-hr Lab) Intense situational leadership challenges to build awareness and skills in leading small units.
 Decisionmaking, persuading, and motivating team members under fire are explored, evaluated, and developed.
-Military operations are reviewed to prepare for the ROTC LDAC.
+Military operations are reviewed to prepare for the ROTC Advance Camp.
 Cadets apply principles of Law of Land Warfare, Army training, and motivation to troop leading procedures; and are evaluated on what they know and do as leaders.
+A-F only.
 Pre: 101, 102, 201, 202; or consent.

-MSL 303 ROTC Advanced Camp (6) Six-week summer field training exercise conducted at Fort Lewis, Washington.
+MSL 303 ROTC Advanced Camp (6) Six-week summer field training exercise conducted at Fort Knox, Kentucky.
 Arduous and intensified leadership training is conducted throughout the six-

-MSL 399 Directed Reading and Research (V) Limited to military science students who have had at least one previous military science course for which a grade of B or higher was earned and a cumulative GPA of 2.0 or better, writing intensive.
+MSL 399 Directed Reading and Research (V) Limited to military science students who have had at least one previous military science course for which a grade of B or higher was earned and a cumulative GPA of 2.0 or better.
 Pre: consent.

 MSL 499 Advanced Military Research (V) Directs the student to conduct detailed research on a military topic and present to the department leadership plus assist MSL 400 series students on a battle analysis.
 Repeatable up to eight credits.
 Must be in Military Science and Leadership Program or Military Service member in junior or greater standing.
 Pre: departmental approval.